kullarkert/ha_nordpool_hours_blueprint/README.md

 # Nordpool chepeast hours blueprint for Home Assistant

-This blueprint uses the [nordpool](https://github.com/custom-components/nordpool) integration and let's you choose how many hours you will define as cheap, on what day, sequential/not sequential hours, on what time and make automations based on that information.
+This blueprint uses the [custom nordpool](https://github.com/custom-components/nordpool) integration and let's you choose how many hours you will define as cheap, on what day, sequential/not sequential hours, on what time and make automations based on that information.

+**NB!** This works on 15min and 1hour prices.

 Let's you choose sensor and enities.